ScriptBlock/flumecli/README.md

 # Quick little CLI interface for the flume API.

-*This script is currently written to explictly log data for just the last 1 minute assuming.
+*This script is currently written to explictly log data for just the last 1 minute assuming that your cron/scheduler is the throttle for data fidelity.
 There's lots of options available from flume.
 Feel free to make this code more robust/configurable*

 ## What you will need
 * Your API client ID and secret.
 You have to get this through the flumetech portal: https://portal.flumetech.com/#dashboard